 A free online Medical Image Database and Radiology Portal, provided by the National Library of Medicine (NLM) that is a cross-platform database integrating images and textual information.
 Content is organized by disease location (organ system), pathology category, patient profiles, and by image classification and caption.

 An online clinical reference providing in-depth drug & disease information and tools to support clinical decision making.
 Content is designed for practicing medical professionals and includes diagnostic medical images.
 Free Registration to MedScape is required.
-To avoid registering and go straight to an entry in this resource, try Googling the word emedicine and your disease/condition (i.e. emedicine teratoma).
+Go straight to an entry in this resource, by Googling the word emedicine and your disease/condition (i.e. emedicine teratoma).

 National Cancer Institute (NCI)